paayaw0/twitter_clone_api/tutorial.md

 ```

-and include the module we just created in Rspec configure block inside the `rails_helper.rb`
+and include the module we just created inside RSpec configure block in the `rails_helper.rb`

 ```ruby
  # factory_bot configuration